tuxsudo/free-dom/README.md

 ## qsa

-A small shortcut to using `querySelectorAll()` which also coerces list to an Array.
+A small shortcut to using `querySelectorAll()` which also coerces NodeList to an Array.

 	import qsa from 'qsa';